Why Be an English Major?

 Our English majors make up an accomplished group of students who excel outside the classroom as well as within it.
 They pursue competitive internship opportunities, present at conferences, publish both academic and creative writing, and study abroad.

 In addition, a network of support and a strong sense of community exist among our undergraduates, created by the efforts of the students as much as the faculty.
-Dr. Lissette Szwydky maintains the UofA Undergrad English Group page on Facebook to keep students advised of current professionalization news and opportunities.
-We also have an active chapter of Sigma Tau Delta (English Honors Society) that meets several times a semester.
+Dr. Karen Madison, Director of Undergraduate Studies, maintains the UofA Undergrad English Group page on Facebook to keep students advised of current professionalization news and opportunities.

 English majors are eligible for a wide variety of College and University scholarships.
 Information about these is available from the Office of Financial Aid, and on the Fulbright College Scholarships webpage.